omareloui/dotfiles/bootstrap/packages/README.md

   - Scripts dependencies
     - `maim`: the screenshot script is basically a wrapper for maim.
     - `xdotool` required for the screenshot script.
     - `viewnior` required for the screenshot script to preview the image after it's taken.
+    - `bmon` used by rofi to preview internet bandwidth.

   - Terminal utilities
     - `bat`: a better `cat` replacment.